akashsoti/akashsoti.github.io/about.md

 	<div class="row">
 		<div class="col-12">
 			<blockquote>
-				If you’re not ashamed of yourself of how you were an year ago, you’re not growing.
+				If you’re not ashamed of yourself of how you were a year ago, you’re not growing.
 			</blockquote>
 		</div>
 	</div>